 In Canada immigration is permitted for the spouse, common-law or conjugal partner of a permanent Canadian resident through a system of sponsorship.
-Take the online Canada immigration assessment to find out about qualifying.
+If you have any questions you can ask your questions for a fast 100% service from experts to find out more about qualifying.

-In this arrangement, a Canadian citizen or a person with Canadian permanent resident status currently living and working in Canada may agree to sponsor the applicant for a period of between three and ten years until they establish themselves in the country.
+In these arrangements, a Canadian citizen or a person with Canadian permanent resident status currently living and working in Canada may agree to sponsor the applicant for a period of between three and ten years until they establish themselves in the country.

-If you are interested in migrating to Canadian Immigration consultants at Global Visas can help you establish whether you qualify for this Canada immigration class.
+If you are interested in migrating to Canada as a partner Immigration consultants at Global Visas can help you.

 Relocating to Canada under this kind of sponsorship allows an applicant to seek and undertake employment in the country without any restriction.

 Unlike temporary Canadian visas for short-term entry clearance such as the Canadian visit visa, which are issued for a strictly limited duration, Canada visa applications for family immigration through this route offer a path to permanent residency.